The Eye Examination

 Checking your vision tells us how well you can see and whether spectacles, contact lenses or eye exercises could help with your sight.
 Health checks are also performed to ensure early detection and diagnosis of any disease or abnormality that may require further medical attention or treatment by your doctor or eye-clinic.

-WJ Henderson Optometrists is an NHS registered practice and eye examinations are provided free of charge*.
+WJ Henderson Optometrists is an NHS registered practice and standard NHS eye examinations are provided free of charge*.
 For an Enhanced NHS eye examination there is a fee of £20.

 (*funded by NHS Scotland).

-At WJ Henderson Optometrists an eye examination takes between 30 and 45 minutes.
+At WJ Henderson Optometrists an eye examination takes around 45 minutes.

 Your examination will be carried out by one of our fully qualified optometrists who will be able to answer any questions you may have.
 The examination will begin with a discussion on - the reason for your visit; your lifestyle, hobbies, and visual requirements; your general health, medical history and family history.
 The optometrist will then carry out a series of tests to include:

 Visual Acuity and Refraction - Evaluating how clearly each eye is seeing and determining the lens power needed to correct any short sightedness, long sightedness, or astigmatism